OfficeDev/Office-Addin-Scripts/packages/office-addin-mock/README.md

 });
 ```

-2. Mocking a function that uses the global Excel variable
+2. Mocking a function that uses the global Excel variable:

 ```Typescript
 import { OfficeMockObject } from "office-addin-mock";